 So how do we actually do this?
 How do we protect our flock?
 Scripture gives us three main ways: prayer, encouragement and rebuke.

 Prayer is the foremost tool we have for protection.
 Our main adversary is a spiritual being.
-So the best method for protecting our flock from spiritual attack is a spiritual weapon: prayer (Ephesians 6:18).
-Jesus Himself tells us to pray for deliverance from the evil one (Matthew 6:13)!
+So the best method for protecting our flock from spiritual attack is a spiritual weapon: prayer (Ephesians 6:18)!
 So pray for your leaders on a consistent basis.
 Need help?
 Check out the PrayerMate app.

 Encouraging people in their faith is an often missing element of protection.
 One of the best defenses is a good offense!
 Encouragement is the offense that helps people pursue Christlikeness.
 The book of Hebrews tells us to encourage each other every single day so that we’re not lulled into sin (Hebrews 3:13).
 So write an encouraging note, email or text today.
 You just don’t know what it might mean to someone.